 This course is designed to help students articulate the theoretical basis of their work in relation to acknowledged contemporary works and culture.
-Students research, outline, and write the first three-quarters of their position paper on the nature of the student's current practice.
+Students research, outline, and write the first three-quarters of their position paper on the nature of their individual current creative practice.
 The semester concludes with public research presentations based on the student's work over the course of the semester.